When you’re thinking of getting an external hard drive. Or you’ve just got yourself one.

 Instead of using the Finder window menu.
 You can right click on your highlighted files.
 Pick copy from the menu that comes up.

-6. Move Your Cursor To The Finder Window On Your External Hard Disk.
+6. Move Your Cursor To The Finder Window On Your External Device.

 And in the middle of the window.
 Right Click and pick paste from the menu.